-Data provides invaluable insights to help coaches across all sports make adjustments in every game.
-With our new soccer tools, we’re giving you everything you need to do just that.
+Data provides invaluable insights and helps coaches across all sports make adjustments.
+Our soccer tools give you everything you need to do exactly that.

 Goal to set: Possession above 50% game over game

 Generally speaking, the team with a longer time of possession scores more goals and wins more games.
-That might not always be the case - see Atletico Madrid beating Barcelona in the Champions League semi-final last year - but it is a good principle to strive for if you play a possession style game.
+That might not always be the case (see Atletico Madrid beating Barcelona in the Champions League semi-final last year), but it's a good principle to strive for if you play a possession-style game.

 You’re going to lose the ball.
-It’s a part of the game, but you should aim to limit the amount of times you lose the ball.
-The number is arbitrary, so set a number that you think suits your team best and track it.
-If you notice that you’re losing possession less than the number you’ve set and are still losing games, adjust that number and find out where you need to improve based on your video.
+It’s a part of the game, but you should aim to limit the amount of times it happens.
+The number is arbitrary, so set what you think suits your team best and track it.
+If you notice you’re losing possession fewer times than the number you set but you're still losing games, adjust that number and find out where you need to improve based on your video.

 Possessions per Shot

-Not every possession results in a shot on goal, but the more you’re shooting at the target, the more likely you are to score a goal.
+Not every possession results in a shot on goal, but the more you’re shooting at the target, the more likely you are to score.
 So why not examine why?